By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Moody Cottage Bedroom - vintage patchwork quilt with Japanese lantern

 That museum-quality patchwork quilt in forest green, charcoal, and burnt umber is the reason this room exists.
-The Japanese paper lantern on twisted linen cord?
-Weird choice that totally works.
-I’d skip the matching nightstand set and go with that rough reclaimed oak instead.
+The Japanese paper lantern on twisted linen cord is a weird choice that totally works.
+Skip the matching nightstand set and go with rough reclaimed oak instead.
 The rust wool throw adds just enough warmth without competing.

 Victorian London Does Platform Beds